 Where your ads appear within Facebook’s ecosystem can have an effect on the cost of your bid.

 Opting into automatic placements shows your ad on Instagram and the Audience Network, therefore reaching more of your audience and reducing the average cost.

-Depending on what optimization for ad delivery you choose, Facebook will serve your ad to people who are most likely to take that action.
+Depending on what ad objective you select, Facebook will serve your ad to the people most likely to take that action:

 If you don’t optimize your ad for the result you want, Facebook might not show your ad to the people who are the most likely to take the desired action you want.